-Consult a doctor if there does not seem to be any healthy new nail beginning to grow after a few weeks of treatment.
-However, the infection can still respond to treatment even after you finish a course of medication.
-This is because the antifungal medication stays in the nail for about nine months after you stop taking medication.
+However, the infection can still respond to treatment even after finishing a course of medication.
+This is because the antifungal medication stays in the nail for about nine months after stopping taking medication.

-Tips on nail care if you have a nail infection, with or without taking medication, include the following:
+Tips on nail care with a fungal nail infection, with or without taking medication, include the following:

-- Keep your nails cut short and file down any thickened nail.
+- Keeping the nails cut short and file down any thickened nail.

-- Use a separate pair of scissors to cut the infected nail(s) to prevent contaminating the other nails.
-Do not share nail scissors with anyone else (for the same reason).
+- Using a separate pair of scissors to cut the infected nail(s) to prevent contaminating the other nails and not sharing nail scissors with anyone else (for the same reason).

-- If toenails are affected, wear properly fitted shoes with a wide toe box.
+- If the toenails are affected, wearing properly fitted shoes with a wide toe box.

-- Keep your feet cool and dry as much as possible.
+- Keeping the feet as cool and dry as possible.